catseye/Eqthy/README.md

 - - - -

 **Eqthy** is a formalized language for equational proofs.
-Its design attempts to balance _simplicity of implementation on a machine_ with _human usability_ ([more on this below](#design-principles)).
+Its design attempts to reconcile _simplicity of implementation on a machine_ with _human usability_ ([more on this below](#design-principles)).
 It supports an elementary linear style, where each line gives a step which is derived from the step on the previous line, and may optionally state the justification for the derivation in that step.